markitondemand/MOD.Web.Element/README.md

 	);
 }

-//And we can modify those elements after the fact Element button = MyClass.RenderButton("My Button");
+// And we can modify those elements after the fact Element button = MyClass.RenderButton("My Button");
-if(conditional){
+if (conditional)
+{
 	button.AddClass("super-button");
 }
 ```